Introduction: Why Verbal Fluency Matters for Adults

 Verbal Fluency Training for Professionals

-In the workplace, strong verbal fluency can make a huge difference.
-Training helps adults:
+In the workplace, strong verbal fluency can influence your success.
+It helps adults:

 Deliver presentations with clarity